DevNoam/WarrantyTrack/README.md

 # WarrantyTrack

-PHP solution for buisness owners to track customers inquiries.
+PHP solution for buisness owners to track their customers inquiries.